taotao100/opensign-project/trunk/src/OpenSignServer/trunk/readme.txt

     o To enable a user to use the certification service the user above (issuer privileges) must approve the user first.
-Furthermore, it is the choice of the issuer above whether or not the requesting user gets issuer privileges himself.
+Furthermore, it is the choice of the issuer whether or not the requesting user gets issuer privileges himself.

       *************************************************************************